viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 ## Configure CfgWiFi mode

-**CfgWiFi** (or Configure-Via-WiFi) mode allows you to configure the reference station through WiFi.
+**CfgWiFi** mode allows you to configure the reference station through WiFi.
 You can also configure it using Ethernet (**Cfg Eth** mode) but for that an Ethernet connection is required, which can be limiting for outdoor setup.

 To configure **CfgWiFi** mode, select **CfgWiFi** using the reference kit's **MODE** button.